diogoaurelio/schedoscopeWiki/Hive-Transformations.md

 Upon launch, Schedoscope uploads all jars in this folder into the folder configured by the property `schedoscope.transformations.hive.location` suffixed by the environment config property `schedoscope.app.enviroment`.
 Again, the default folder is `/tmp/schedoscope/hive/dev/`.

-With maven, deployment of library jars can be achieved using the assembly plugin.
+With Maven, deployment of library jars can be achieved using the assembly plugin.
 For example:

     <plugin>
         <groupId>org.apache.maven.plugins</groupId>